CHAPTER 3 (PART 3)

 Passing Chords

-For a chord to be a passing chord it must normally be made up solely of notes from the preceding chord plus linear moving notes.
+For a chord to be a passing chord it must normally be made up solely of notes retained from the preceding chord plus linear moving notes.
 The one exemption to this is that chromatic auxiliary notes are sometimes used in addition to the passing notes.
 This is because of the way that voice leading patterns can be combined.
 See Voice Leading Patterns Combined.

 The passing chords so formed are thus non-functional and the surrounding chords on which the movement starts and ends are functional chords.
 Passing chords are used in both static and dynamic harmony.

 The passing chord is named by analogy with the passing note.
-The following example contains a passing note marked with an * :
+The following example contains a passing note marked with a "P":

-The passing note fills in the gap between the two harmony notes in the chords before and after the passing note.
-The short duration and nature of the passing note does not create a feeling of a change of harmony.
-The passing chord is an extension of the passing note such that the duration of the passing note(s) and the way the note(s) sound, in conjunction with other notes of the chord, creates a senses of a change in harmony.
+The passing chord is an extension of the passing note such that the duration of the passing note(s) and the way the note(s) sound, in conjunction with other notes of the chord, creates a sense of a change in harmony.
+Using the analytical symbols introduced earlier, the following harmonic outlines indicate some of the possibilities within the diatonic major scale:

 .